zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboard-an-existing-java-rest-api-service_plain-java-enabler.md

-    The following code snippet is an example of a context listener class implementation:
+    The following code snippet is an example of a context listener class implementation.

+    **Example:**

     ```
     package com.ca.mfaas.hellospring.listener;